 Dr. Fuhrman's DHA+EPA Purity is a vegan source of healthful long-chain omega-3 fatty acids.
 DHA and EPA have many crucial functions and health benefits; for example, they are crucial for the health of the brain, eyes, and cardiovascular system, from fetal development all the way into old age.
 Even with an ideal plant-based diet, DHA and EPA status may be suboptimal because the body has a limited capacity to elongate shorter omega-3 fats into EPA and DHA.
 Until recently, a plant-based source of supplemental EPA was unavailable, but Dr. Fuhrman is now able to offer this comprehensive vegan omega-3 supplement.
-DHA+EPA Purity is third-party certified for purity and freshness; produced in the United States from lab-grown algae, it is a clean, safe, and environmentally sound source of valuable omega-3 fatty acids.
+DHA+EPA Purity is produced in the United States from lab-grown algae, it is a clean, safe, and environmentally sound source of valuable omega-3 fatty acids.

 Long-chain omega-3 fatty acids from fish are known to have a variety of health benefits, but eating fish is not the healthiest method for getting these valuable fats.